3 Tips to Outsmart Texas Hot Weather (and Its Mood Swings)

 • East-facing windows bring in bright morning light and can contribute to early-day heat gain.
 Shading with trees or lighter roof overhangs can soften that effect while still letting you enjoy natural morning light.

 By being thoughtful about placement and shading, your windows can bring in the light you want while helping protect your home from excess heat.
+Check out my favorite Passive Solar strategies for more ideas and inspiration.

 3. Plan for Ventilation That Fits the Season